sfigg/commercialization-public/manufacture/iot/update-the-time-server.md

 	```

 3. Restart the time service
 	```
     net stop w32time
     net start w32time
 	```

-You can verify the time servers the device is currently receiving time from, using
+4. Verify the time servers from which the device is currently receiving time.If you restarted the time service, allow a minute or so before verifying the time service.
 	```
     W32tm.exe /query /peers
 	```
-If you restarted the time service, allow a minute or so before verifying the time service.

 ##Update the server in an IoT Core image